wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-access-common-data-service/includes/6-summary.md

-The ability to easily surface and interact with Common Data Service (CDS) data is one of the core benefit of implementing a Power Apps portal.
+The ability to easily surface and interact with Common Data Service (CDS) data is one of the core benefits of implementing a Power Apps portal.
 Entity lists and entity forms are easy to configure to enable access to the CDS data in portals and turn content portals into functional web apps.
 They are easily configurable and extendable to satisfy many business requirements.

 By now you should be able to:

 - Understand the portal components available to surface and interact with CDS data on the portal.
 - Identify the various features of the portal components.
 - Configure Entity Form and Web Form Metadata to access individual records.
-- Display a list of data and an associated drill down for details.
+- Display a list of data and an associated drill-down for details.

 ## Next steps